 There are so many ways to use essential oils.
 We use them in our diffusers, in our baths, in massage oils, in our lotions, creams and shampoo, etc.

-Swish around and using a soft cloth ideally use an all 100% cotton wash cloth.
+Swish around and using a soft cloth ideally use a 100% cotton wash cloth.
 Wring it out so no water drips from it and apply to the head, neck, leg, arm, hand, belly, back well you get the point.

 Again, the temperature will depend on your application.
-And in some cases you might be alternating between two different temperatures.
+In some cases you might be alternating between two different temperatures.

 You can reapply compresses as needed.
 This is a very safe method of using essential oils.
-So you can use compresses as long as you like for almost all types of injuries or concerns.
+Therefore, you can use compresses as long as you like for almost all types of injuries or concerns.

 Here is a sample list of ways to use compresses with essential oils.
 There are many more ailments you can use compresses.
-This is just the tip of the ice berg so to speak.
+This is just the tip of the iceberg so to speak.

-★Headaches ★ depending on the type and cause of the headache you may want to use Lavender or other essential oils.
+→ Headaches depending on the type and cause of the headache you may want to use Lavender or other essential oils.

 If you do get a little essential oil in your eyes - flush with plenty of cool water and seek medical attention if necessary.

 Then after 24-48 hours you may want to switch to HOT Compresses.

-★HOT Compresses:★ Use Hot Tap water Do not ever use boiling water!
+Use Hot Tap water Do not ever use boiling water!
 Just run water from your faucet like you were going to wash dishes by hand.

-Just a drop or two of each or you can use any essential oil blend that contains these our Pure Cleansing blend for example would be great for this.
+Just a drop or two of each or you can use any essential oil blend that contains these our Pure Cleansing blend for example, would be great for this.

-★WARM Compresses:★ Use slightly warm water like the temperature when you wash your face and hands.
+Use slightly warm water like the temperature when you wash your face and hands.

 Apply the Warm compress to your chest and then cover with a Dry cloth to protect your clothing while you rest.
 This will help to keep the warmth next to your skin.
 Once the cloth has cooled though either reapply with another warm compress cloth or simply remove.

-★ Nasal congestion ★ this time drape the cloth over your nose and mouth so you can inhale the essential oils.
+→ Nasal congestion this time drape the cloth over your nose and mouth so you can inhale the essential oils.
 The extra moisture helps to relieve congestion and should get the mucous flowing.
 Blends like Easy Breathe Blend or just plain Peppermint or Eucalyptus globulus often times work the best.

 Do not use this method with small children (under 2 years) and especially do not use Peppermint or Eucalyptus globulus (these have been known to cause pharyngeal spasm and could cause respiratory distress in babies).

-★COOL Compresses: ★Just cold water from the faucet feels cool to the touch when you place your fingers in the bowl.
+Just cold water from the faucet feels cool to the touch when you place your fingers in the bowl.

-★Fevers ★ using Lavender, Eucalyptus globulus, Peppermint or Roman Chamomile (to relax a restless child) to help you and your child feel a little cooler.
+→ Fevers using Lavender, Eucalyptus globulus, Peppermint or Roman Chamomile (to relax a restless child) to help you and your child feel a little cooler.
 Dont use cold compresses just cool.
 Reapply as needed.

-★Hot Flashes ★ or just being Hot on very warm days Use Peppermint or Spearmint (or any essential oil you like) on your cool cloth.
+→ Hot Flashes or just being Hot on very warm days Use Peppermint or Spearmint (or any essential oil you like) on your cool cloth.
 Drape over the back of your neck.
 You may want to find a small light weight towel for this cooling method.
 You can also rub down your arms and legs.
 Apply to your face too!